MayankGupta-dev08/LearningJava/src/main/resources/multithreading/NOTES.md

 ## Multithreading
 ### Why multithreading??
-- To utilize the idle CPU time by running some other thread when one thread is waiting (for some user input or performing some output operation ie. not using the CPU).
+- To use the idle CPU time by running some other thread when one thread is waiting (for some user input or performing some output operation ie. not using the CPU).

 ### What is a thread?
 - A thread is an independent sequential path of execution within a program.
-- Many threads can run concurrently within a program.
+- Many threads can run concurrently within a process (an instance of a program).
-- At runtime threads in a program exist in a common memory space and can therefore share both data and code (i.e., they are lightweight as compared to the program).
+- At runtime, threads in a program exist in a common memory space and can therefore share both data and code (i.e., they are lightweight as compared to processes).

 #### Concepts in multithreading?
 1. Creating threads and providing the code that gets executed by a thread.